plancherb1/academic-kickstart/content/publication/GRiD/index.md

 publication_short:
 # In *ICRA* 2022

-abstract: We introduce GRiD - a GPU accelerated library for computing rigid body dynamics with analytical gradients.
-GRiD was designed to accelerate the nonlinear trajectory optimization subproblem used in state-of-the-art robotic planning, control, and machine learning algorithms.
-Each iteration of these algorithms requires tens to hundreds of naturally parallel computations of rigid body dynamics algorithms and their gradients.
-GRiD leverages URDF parsing and code generation to deliver optimized dynamics kernels that not only expose GPU-friendly computational patterns, but also take advantage of both fine grained parallelism within each computation and coarse-grained parallelism between computations.
-Through this approach, GRiD provides as much as a 7.6x speedup over a state-of-the-art, multi-threaded CPU implementation.
-GRiD can also turn the GPU into a rigid body physics accelerator for algorithms that are computed on the CPU, maintaining as much as a 2.6x speedup when accounting for I/O overhead.
+abstract: We introduce GRiD, a GPU-accelerated library for computing rigid body dynamics with analytical gradients.
+GRiD was designed to accelerate the nonlinear trajectory optimization subproblem used in state-of-the-art robotic planning, control, and machine learning.
+Each iteration of nonlinear trajectory optimization requires tens to hundreds of naturally parallel computations of rigid body dynamics and their gradients.
+GRiD leverages URDF parsing and code generation to deliver optimized dynamics kernels that not only expose GPU-friendly computational patterns, but also take advantage of both fine-grained parallelism within each computation and coarse-grained parallelism between computations.
+Through this approach, when performing multiple computations of rigid body dynamics algorithms, GRiD provides as much as a 7.6x speedup over a state-of-the-art, multi-threaded CPU implementation, and maintains as much as a 2.6x speedup when accounting for I/O overhead.
+We release GRiD as an open-source library, so that it can be leveraged by the robotics community to easily and efficiently accelerate rigid body dynamics on the GPU.

 # Summary.
 An optional shortened abstract.
 Can also be used as a summary for an extended abstract or poster etc.
-summary: We introduce GRiD - a GPU accelerated library for computing rigid body dynamics with analytical gradients.
-GRiD was designed to accelerate nonlinear trajectory optimization.
-Through optimized code generation, GRiD provides as much as a 7.6x speedup over a state-of-the-art, multi-threaded CPU implementation and maintains as much as a 2.6x speedup when accounting for I/O overhead.
+summary:  We introduce and release GRiD, an open-source, GPU-accelerated library for computing rigid body dynamics with analytical gradients.
+GRiD was designed to accelerate nonlinear trajectory optimization Through optimized code generation, GRiD provides as much as a 7.6x speedup over a state-of-the-art, multi-threaded CPU implementation and maintains as much as a 2.6x speedup when accounting for I/O overhead.

 tags:
 - Hardware Acceleration